mbwatson/icees-docs/README.md

 # Data Translator

 This is the first draft of a site outline built with [Gatsby](https://www.gatsbyjs.org).
+Gatsby is a free and open source static site generator based on [React](https://reactjs.org).
+Sites built with Gatsby are modern and _fast_.

 ## Project Structure